fireundubh/playwithfire/pyro/workflows.md

 ID | Requirement | Notes
 :--- | :--- | :---
 `VirtualMachine` | Windows Server 2019 | `PapyrusCompiler.exe` is a .NET application and requires a window, so `wine` or `mono` on a Linux server would have trouble running this process.
 `FileServer` | HTTPS or SFTP Server | The `Papyrus Compiler` and the `Data\Scripts\Source` folders and their contents would need to be hosted on a file server.
-They can be zipped and extracted by the build script.<br><br>Ideally, Bethesda Softworks would create GitHub repositories for these files; otherwise, the file server should be secured so as to avoid publicly distributing Bethesda's assets.<br><br>In addition, to protect the file server credentials, the project's GitHub repo would need to be private.
+They can be zipped and extracted by the build script.<br><br>Ideally, Bethesda Softworks would create GitHub repositories for these files; otherwise, the file server should be secured so as to avoid publicly distributing Bethesda's assets.<br><br>In addition, to protect server credentials, the project's repo would need to be private.

 ## Workflow Diagram